-If sexual intercourse does not happen, the behaviour is not classed as adultery, regardless of how intimate it was.
-As well as this requirement, the plaintiff must show it is intolerable for them to keep living with their spouse.
+If the extra-marital sexual intercourse does not happen, the behaviour is not classed as adultery, regardless of how intimate it was.
+On top of this , the plaintiff must show it is intolerable for them to keep living with their spouse.
 The plaintiff will not be able to cite adultery if they have continued to live with their spouse for more than six months after discovering the adultery.

-Separation for three years (with defendant consenting to divorce)
+(4) Separation for three years (with the defendant consenting to divorce)

-The court will grant a divorce if it can be shown that the parties have lived apart continuously for at least three years, before commencing the divorce, and with the defendant’s consent to the divorce.
+The court will grant a divorce if it can be shown that the parties have lived apart continuously for at least three years before commencing the divorce.
 To prove separation, it is sufficient that the parties live separate lives and don't interact as husband and wife.

 If my spouse can't be found, can I still get divorced?

-Child custody: the welfare of the child is the court's paramount concern here.
-Frequently in Singapore, joint custody is granted so that both parents are involved in decision-making for the child, whilst care and control is given to the parent the court deems most fit to have this duty.
+To determine child custody, the court's paramount concern is the child's welfare.
+Often in Singapore, joint custody is granted so that both parents are involved in decision-making for the child, whilst care and control are given to the parent the court deems most fit to have this duty.